Mehehehehe82/apt-pkg-backup/README.md

-# apt-pkg-backup
+# APT package backup
-Backup your APT packages to a file with ease.
+Backup a list of installed packages with ease.